 - Providing drugs to make the victim more compliant

 Growing use of strong opioids in the U.S. also makes some people vulnerable to sex trafficking.
 A New York man was arrested in late 2016 for sex trafficking; he used opiates as a way to lure young women coming out of methadone clinics.
 Law enforcement officers in the Northeast say it’s more common to see opiates in sex trafficking cases as women are given heroin or other opiates as a way to keep them under control.
 Women who are in recovery for opiate use are even more vulnerable, because traffickers target them as they struggle to find safe housing and jobs.
 In addition to immigrants, victims include children aging out of state care, who already struggle with mental health issues and addiction.3

 In addition to sex trafficking victims, sex workers on the street commonly suffer with drug addictions, most often heroin and cocaine.
 It’s challenging to reach this population and difficult for sex workers to participate in effective treatment.
 Research on the best way to help female street-based sex workers shows this group suffers from complex issues and needs multiple interventions.
 Treating addictions to heroin and cocaine requires intensive therapy and longer stays at treatment facilities.4 One study of female sex workers showed motivational interviewing, a process of assessing a person’s readiness to make change with a series of questions, helped reduce drug use and sex work.
 To be more successful, the women need safe housing, mental health care and addiction treatment.5

 Drug Addiction Help

-If you or someone you love is battling a drug addiction, call The Oaks at La Paloma at our toll-free number.
-Someone is there to take your call 24 hours a day and answer any questions you have about drug treatment, financing or insurance.
+Both sex workers and drug users face social stigma, making it harder for many of them to seek out treatment or help.
+If you or someone you love is battling drug addiction and mental health issues call The Oaks at La Paloma at our toll-free number.
+Our admissions coordinators take calls 24 hours a day and answer any questions about treatment, financing or insurance.